yhou-2003/BMC-CS-113.github.io/labs/Lab00.md

 As the semester progresses, you will get more comfortable with and even gain mastery over the command line.
 Programming is a skill that can be developed like any other skill: practice, practice, practice!

 ## 2. OPTIONAL: Downloading and viewing files
+The remaining sections of this lab are optional.

 For the rest of this lab, you should be working in the `labs/lab00/` directory.